 My works can be seen in following address

 The horizon in a scene of a film can evoke many emotions, and can bring people closer together.
 Even the farthest and most foreign locations can enable us to empathize and understand different cultures and individuals.
 By seeing the horizon behind the actor, the viewer can realize that we humans live in the same world.
-Films helped me understand the beauty of human lives.
+Films helped me to feel the beauty of human lives.
 My creative endeavor was started by my father’s camera which helped me capture the world thorough my travels.
 Since then, I have met various types of people through the lens of my camera.
 I obtain a new vision of live and take inspiration every time I take human portraits.
 These creative travels have certainly contributed to my skill of storytelling.
-Through my personal experience and professional career as a photographer, painter and writer, I have gained a desire to integrate these creative skills in my work.
+Through my personal experience as a photographer, painter and writer, I have gained a desire to integrate these creative skills in my work.
 I would like to collaborate with people from all over the world and professionals.